schlotzz/octowatch2/README.md

 ##Setup

 ###Installation
-Currently Octowatch2 has not been published in the [Pebble App Store](https://apps.getpebble.com), yet, due to it's early state of development.
+Due to it's early state of development, Octowatch2 has not been published in the [Pebble App Store](https://apps.getpebble.com), yet.
 Therefore you can download its source and compile it by yourself using the great [Cloud Pebble](https://cloudpebble.net/) online IDE.
-In order to install this and other selfbuilt Apps you have to enable [developer connection](https://developer.pebble.com/guides/tools-and-resources/developer-connection/) in the Pebble app on your smartphone your watch is connected to.
+In order to install this and other self-built apps you have to enable [developer connection](https://developer.pebble.com/guides/tools-and-resources/developer-connection/) in the Pebble app on your smartphone your watch is connected to.

 ###Configuration
 As soon as your Octowatch2 app has been installed on your device, you have to tell it a little about your Octoprint configuration.
 You need the following: